aamir-gmail/LM_Studio_MCP/Readme.md

 To get started first clone the repo and the starts with building the docker image of core MCP server.
 Docker file is locate under "MCP_core_server"

-Command on Terminal "docker build -t python-sandbox-integrated:latest".
+Command on Terminal "docker build -t python-sandbox-integrated_v2:latest".

 If the build is successful  you can test it like this.

-"docker run --rm -i python-sandbox-integrated:latest python /app/mcp_server.py --stdio"
+"docker run --rm -i -p 8000:8000   -e PUBLIC_BASE_URL=http://{YOUR_LOCAL_IP}:8000   python-sandbox-integrated_v2:latest   python /app/mcp_server.py --stdio"

 For this point there are two ways to run the Python sandbox.